Thundermaker300/NoNutNovember/README.md

 ## No Nut November
 If the current month is November (automatically checks), SCP-173 will be removed from the game and cannot spawn.
+Requires Exiled.

 ## Config
 | Name            | Type | Default Value | Description                                                                                                       |